-The term ‘permafrost’ describes ground – such as rock, debris or moraine – that is permanently below a temperature of 0°C. In summer, the topmost layer of the ground above the permafrost warms up to above 0°C. This is known as the active layer.
-Permafrost covers some 5% of Switzerland’s territory and is mainly found in scree slopes and rock walls in cold locations at elevations above 2,500 metres.
+The term "permafrost" describes ground – such as rock, debris or moraine – that is permanently below a temperature of 0°C. But in summer, the topmost layer of the ground above the permafrost also warms up to above 0°C. This is known as the active layer.
+Permafrost covers some five percent of Switzerland’s territory and is mainly found in scree slopes and rock walls in cold locations at elevations above 2,500 metres.
 It is not so much the air temperature as the ground surface temperature that determines whether permafrost is present.
 Solar radiation and the depth and duration of snow cover all have a substantial impact on the ground surface temperature.
 Although permafrost is not immediately visible, there are some landforms that can indicate its presence, such as rock glaciers.

 Data from boreholes